 What to look for if the connection is unsuccessful:

 a.
-If the login fails with a message “PAP/CHAP error Wrong User ID or password (VPN)”, the most likely root cause is that the user has mistyped his password or he has not acknowledge the push notification from the It’sME application.
+If login fails, displaying the message “PAP/CHAP error Wrong User ID or password (VPN)”: The user has most likely mistyped their password or has not acknowledged the push notification from the It’sMe application.

 If you require assistance, please email us at firstname.lastname@example.org

 Want to learn more about our MFA solutions?
 Contact our Professional Services for a Demo today.